 Then gentle Mary meekly bowed her head, 'to me be as it pleaseth God,' she said, 'my soul shall laud and magnify his holy name.'
 Most highly favoured lady, Gloria!

 Of her, Emmanuel, the Christ, was born in Bethlehem, all on a Christmas morn, and Christian folk throughout the world will ever say: 'most highly favoured lady', Gloria!

-Words: from a Basque original Music: Philip Moore - commissioned for this service
+Words: Basque Traditional Music: P. Moore (1943-)